Pollora/documentation/theming.md

 ## Introduction

-The Pollen framework offers a robust and flexible system for creating and managing WordPress themes.
-This guide will help you understand how to create, customize, and use themes with Pollen.
+The Pollora framework offers a robust and flexible system for creating and managing WordPress themes.
+This guide will help you understand how to create, customize, and use themes with Pollora.

 ## Creating a New Theme